ontologyportal/sumo/README.txt

 /* This code is copyrighted by Articulate Software (c) 2004-2016.
-It is released underthe GNU Public License <http://www.gnu.org/copyleft/gpl.html>.
+It is released under the GNU Public License <http://www.gnu.org/copyleft/gpl.html>.
-Users ofthis code also consent, by use of this code, to credit Teknowledge in any writings, briefings,publications, presentations, or other representations of any software which incorporates, builds on, or uses this code.*/
+Users of this code also consent, by use of this code, to credit Teknowledge in any writings, briefings, publications, presentations, or other representations of any software which incorporates, builds on, or uses this code.*/

-This directory contains knowledge base files written in KIF, and files in WordNet data file format (see <http://www.cogsci.princeton.edu/~wn/man/wndb.5WN.html>).
+This directory contains knowledge base files written in KIF, and files in WordNet data file format (see <https://wordnet.princeton.edu/documentation/wndb5wn>).
 Several alternative WordNet mapping files are present.